Memorial Day Weekend

 After you register you will receive a packet by email explaining how to get there, what to bring, who’s coming and full details about the schedule.

 We try to arrive between 4:30pm and 5:00pm to get settled into the relaxed spirit of Shabbat and the weekend.
 At 6:00pm we have a short meet-and-greet followed by Shabbat dinner, a family Erev Shabbat service, singing and dancing.
 Afterwards, adults will delve into our first learning session.
 Kamp Kallah will be open for school age kids to enjoy snacks, games and movies.
 Babysitters will be available for younger children.
+We close the evening with an adult late-night happy hour and schmooze.

 The schedule is full with prayer, learning, partying, free time, and food!
 After breakfast, Rabbi Weiss and Cantor Friedland lead a Shabbat service, and Kamp Kallah is open for fun and games.
 After lunch, everyone is invited to hang out with family and friends during free time.
 In the late afternoon another adult learning session will be offered with activities designed to stimulate hearts and minds.

-After dinner we will host the annual children-led talent show.
+After dinner we will host the annual show.
 You can share your talent or cheer others on as they entertain us all!
 We close Shabbat with a Havdalah service and bonfire singalong (complete with s’mores, of course), as well as late night partying for those with more energy.

 After breakfast there are participatory family activities (including arts and crafts and the annual Family Olympics) for all ages followed by free time, lunch and a closing friendship circle before everyone heads home.